 Who can see that points were revoked?

-Other than the Board Owner and Facilitators, only the student whose points were revoked would be notified.
+Other than the Community Owner and Facilitators, only the student whose points were revoked would be notified.